TerribleDev/TimberWinR/README.md

 TimberWinR
 ==========
-A Native Windows to Redis Logstash Agent which runs as a service.
+A Native Windows to Redis/Elasticsearch Logstash Agent which runs as a service.

 ## Why have TimberWinR?
 TimberWinR is a native .NET implementation utilizing Microsoft's [LogParser](http://technet.microsoft.com/en-us/scriptcenter/dd919274.aspx).
 This means no JVM/JRuby is required, and LogParser does all the heavy lifting.
-TimberWinR collects the data from LogParser and ships it to Logstash via Redis.
+TimberWinR collects the data from LogParser and ships it to Logstash via Redis (or can ship direcly to Elasticsearch)

 ## Basics
 TimberWinR uses a configuration file to control how the logs are collected, filtered and shipped off.